Introduction#

 Clone Sample Project:

-git clone git@github.com:apple/swift-embedded-examples.git --single-branch --branch main cd swift-embedded-examples/esp32-led-strip-sdk
+git clone https://github.com/swiftlang/swift-embedded-examples.git --single-branch --branch main cd swift-embedded-examples/esp32-led-strip-sdk # Use the 6.2 snapshot for this project swiftly use 6.2-snapshot

 Set the Target: